RRShieldsCutler/splinectomeR/README.md

 # splinectomeR
 ### R package of spline-based statistical analysis tools for longitudinal data
 ***
-These functions are designed to provide statistical analyses in _real_ longitudinal data, which may be missing timepoints or limited data at any given timepoint, have noisy biological variability, and variable numbers of samples per individual being measured.
-Comparisons can be made between two groups or within a single group for a non-zero change over the independent axis.
-Both return a p-value based on a randomly permuted distribution of the real data.
+These functions are designed to provide statistical analyses in _real_ longitudinal data, which may be missing timepoints, possess limited data at some timepoints, have noisy biological variability, and variable numbers of observations per individual being measured.
+Comparisons can be made between two groups or within a single group for a non-zero change over the independent axis; both return a p-value based on a randomly permuted distribution of the real data.
+There is also a function for measuring significant differences at intervals across the entire x series (e.g. time) by interpolating splines from the original data.

 ## Installation:
 To install from GitHub, use the `devtools` package.
 Once you have that installed and loaded, run the following to install splinectomeR: